The Service Call: A Full Cycle, Zero Spin

 Why a Maytag HE Top-Load Washer Stops Spinning

-When a washer runs its cycle but the drum doesn’t spin — or barely spins — clothes come out heavy and waterlogged.
-Unlike a machine that stops mid-cycle with an error code, this failure mode is subtle: everything sounds normal, the timer counts down, but the actual spin never happens at full speed.
+When a washer runs its cycle but the drum doesn't spin — or barely spins — clothes come out heavy and waterlogged.
 Here are the most common causes we find on Maytag HE top-load washers:

-• Lid lock failure: Maytag top-loaders won’t spin unless the lid lock engages and signals the control board that the lid is secure.
-A faulty lid lock switch — one that’s worn, broken, or sending an incorrect signal — will prevent the spin cycle from initiating entirely, even though the rest of the wash cycle runs normally.
+- Lid lock failure: Maytag top-loaders won't spin unless the lid lock engages and signals the control board that the lid is secure.
+A faulty lid lock switch will prevent the spin cycle from initiating entirely, even though the rest of the wash cycle runs normally.

-• Worn or broken motor coupler: The motor coupler connects the drive motor to the transmission.
-On HE top-loaders, it’s a common wear item — it’s designed to fail before the motor does when the machine is overloaded.
-A broken coupler means the motor runs but the drum doesn’t move.
+- Worn or broken motor coupler: The motor coupler connects the drive motor to the transmission.
+It's designed to fail before the motor does when the machine is overloaded.
+A broken coupler means the motor runs but the drum doesn't move.

-• Failed drive motor or capacitor: If the motor itself has worn out or the start capacitor has failed, the drum may move sluggishly during the wash cycle but lack the power to reach spin speeds.
-You may hear a humming sound as the motor strains to keep up.
+- Failed drive motor or capacitor: If the motor has worn out or the start capacitor has failed, the drum may move sluggishly during wash but lack the power to reach spin speeds.

-• Control board issue: The electronic control board manages every phase of the wash cycle including spin speed and duration.
-A failing board can skip the spin cycle entirely or fail to ramp the motor up to the correct RPM, leaving clothes wet without triggering an error code.
+- Control board issue: A failing board can skip the spin cycle entirely or fail to ramp the motor up to the correct RPM, leaving clothes wet without triggering an error code.

 How We Diagnosed the Problem